-Thus, the Callister method creates plots as per our predictions.
-More specifically, if we keep the maximum mass of both merging objects equal to one another (for one-to-one ratio of mass for the merging objects), and vary the maximum merging mass value, we can plot how frequency changes with mass distribution across several different mass values.
-The Callister method has m_1 and m_2 maximum values representing both merging objects.
-If we keep increasing these values and repeating the graphs, and from there plot how frequency varies with maximum mass, we get Figure 9 as shown below.
+Thus, the Callister method creates spectra as per our predictions.
+If we continue to keep the maximum mass of both merging objects equal to one another (for one-to-one ratio of mass for the merging objects), and vary the maximum merging mass value, we can plot how frequency and $\Omega{GW}(f)$ changes with mass distribution across several different maximum mass values [20].
+The Callister method has m1 and m2 maximum values representing both merging objects [7, 17, 20].
+If we keep increasing these values and repeating the graphs, and from there plot how frequency and $\Omega{GW}(f)$ varies with maximum mass, we get Figure 9 as shown below [20]:

-Figure 9: Here we see a linear scale plot for how peak frequency changes with mass distribution.
-In other words, we observe how the peak of the graph from Figure 7 changes with mass distribution.
-It is clear that with increasing mass distribution, by inclusion of higher and higher maximum merging masses as shown on the x axis, the frequency is shifted to lower and lower values [7, 17].
-The maximum merging mass represents the maximum mass expected for m_1 and m_2 in mergers.
+Figure 9: A linear scale plot of how peak frequency changes with mass distribution on the left and a linear scale plot for how peak $\Omega{GW}(f)$ changes with mass distribution on the right [20].
+In other words, we observe how the peak of the graphs from Figure 8 changes with the maximum value of the mass distribution for the merging masses with a 1:1 mass ratio between merging objects [20].
+It is clear that with increasing mass distribution, by inclusion of higher and higher maximum merging masses as shown on the x axis, the frequency is shifted to lower and lower values, and $\Omega{GW}(f)$ is shifted to higher and higher values [7, 17, 20].
+The maximum merging mass represents the maximum mass expected for m1 and m2 in mergers [20].

-Source: Image generated by the author, but the methodology used can be found through [7, 17].
+Source: Image generated by the author, but the methodology used can be found through [7, 17, 20].

-It should be noted that this result is dependent on several factors, especially if the local merger rate assumed in the Callister method remains constant.
-For Figure 9, we assume that the merger rate remains constant.
-However, the mass distribution at each merger has been changed, thus leading to the plot shown above in Figure 9.
-However, more refined plots will need to be generated to replicate the result shown in Figure 9, as it is still unclear whether or not we expect such a wide variation in frequency range from this particular variation in maximum mass distribution.
-More research is needed on understanding how the merger rate function R_m also depends upon mass as an integral over mass distribution.
+It should be noted that this result is dependent on several factors, especially if the local merger rate assumed in the Callister method remains constant in redshift [7, 17].
+For Figure 9, we assume that the merger rate remains constant [7, 17, 20].
+However, the mass distribution has been changed, thus leading to the plot shown above in Figure 9 [7, 17, 20].
+However, more refined plots will need to be generated to replicate the result shown in Figure 9, as it is still unclear whether or not we expect such a wide variation in frequency range from this particular variation in maximum mass distribution [7, 17, 20].
+More simulations are needed to better understand how the merger rate function R_m also depends upon mass as an integral over mass distribution.
+We also understand that the Callister method uses a simple $\frac{dE}{df}$ proportional to $f^{-\frac{7}{3}}$, which we know to be incorrect.
+Therefore, there are still numerous refinements and changes that need to be made to this method.

-If we take the local merger rate (or merger rate at our current redshift), we can change this value to see how it impacts $\Omega{GW}(f)$ across a frequency range.
-This result is shown in Figure 10 below.
-Note that for this analysis, we have chosen specific fixed merger rates to see how measurement uncertainties may affect the plots.
+If we take the local merger rate (or merger rate at our current redshift of 0), we can change this value to see how it impacts $\Omega{GW}(f)$ across a frequency range.
+This result is shown in Figure 10 below [17, 20].
+Note that for this analysis, we have chosen specific fixed merger rates to see how measurement uncertainties may affect the plots [17, 20].

 Figure 10: A plot of how $\Omega{GW}(f)$ against frequency changes with different mean local merger rates.
 The graph is shifted to higher values of $\Omega{GW}(f)$ when greater merger rates are applied - an expected outcome - as $\Omega{GW}(f)$ represents the energy density of the SGWB.
-If the rate of mergers is higher, then the energy density of the SGWB is higher as well [7, 17].
+If the rate of mergers is higher, then the energy density of the SGWB is higher as well [7, 17, 20].

-Source: Image generated by author, but the methodology used can be found through [7, 17].
+Source: Image generated by author, but the methodology used can be found through [7, 17, 20].